hellstorm-software/Kult-Rising/readme.md

     - added sliding animations
     - added climbing animations
     - hooked new animations into movement character
-    - connected primary character system into movement character
+    - connected primary character system into movement character (MoveSym)
-    - added a first person toggle to movement char
+    - added a first person toggle to MoveSym

 Known Issues:
 - *bunker expansions do not save*